kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/functions-spec.md

             description: |
               CurrrentValue is the current value of the field.
               Can be any value - string, number, boolean, array or object.
+          proposedValues:
+            type: array
+            description: |
+              PropposedValues is the set of proposed values of the field to fix an issue.
+              Elements can be any value - string, number, boolean, array or object.
           proposedValue:
             description: |
               PropposedValue is the proposed value of the field to fix an issue.
               Can be any value - string, number, boolean, array or object.
+              Note: This field is removed on v2 and gets mapped into proposedValues.
       file:
         type: object
         description: File references a file containing the resource.